 The strong effects of social status are particularly interesting given that participants saw only brief episodes of the social interaction in each group.
-One explanation of the high-status advantage is that status was inferred from aspects of the targets' appearance, from their non-verbal behaviour, or from other group members' behaviors and responses toward them (e.g., others asked them for advice, deferred to their opinions, etc.).
-High-status targets may have been physically larger, sat more expansively or acted more dominantly in some way (Aries, Gold, & Weigel, 1983; Cashdan, 1998).
-Indeed, in the group task described here several of these behaviours were found to distinguish between high- and low-status people (Cheng, Tracy & Henrich, 2010; Cheng et al., in prep), an observation predicted by evolutionary theory (Henrich & Gil-White, 2001).
-It is likely that such cues, along with the increased tendency to speak and the content of what was said are what lead some individuals to be rated as high-status by their peers and other observers.
-Further research is necessary to identify whether these behaviours are in themselves salient attractors of attention, or whether an attribution of status is necessary.
-In the case of speaking, our findings demonstrate that high-status targets were looked at more often than mediumand low-status targets even when somebody else, or nobody, was talking, suggesting that it is their status within the hierarchy, rather than their verbal behaviour at that time, that results in them being paid the most attention.
-The implication is that people can very quickly ascertain who the high-status members of a group are, and that they are predisposed to orient toward these people.
-This attentional bias may represent an evolved cognitive mechanism that facilitates the detecting and monitoring of high-status individuals (Henrich & Gil-White, 2001).
-Increased attention toward these individuals might allow group members to appropriately monitor the goals and behaviors of their leaders, learn from these individuals, who tend to possess superior skills, and monitor potential threats or attacks from these more powerful conspecifics.
+One explanation of the high-status advantage is that status was inferred from aspects of the targets' appearance, from their non-verbal behaviour, and from other group members' behaviours and responses toward them (e.g., others asked them for advice, deferred to their opinions, etc.), which jointly determine a target's position in the social hierarchy.
+In particular, status rank differentiation may be the result of individual differences in dominance (i.e., an individual's ability to be forceful and intimidate others) and prestige (i.e., an individual's ability to demonstrate valued skills and expertise; Henrich & Gil-White, 2001).
+Indeed, in the group task described here, individuals who were perceived to be prestigious or dominant by other group members attained the highest level of overall status and influence over others (Cheng et al., in preparation).
+Further research is necessary to identify whether specific behaviours (e.g., elements of non-verbal or verbal behaviour) are in themselves salient attractors of attention, and to address the question of whether a conscious attribution of status is necessary for the effect on attention.
+In the case of speaking, our findings demonstrate that high-status targets were looked at more often than medium- and low-status targets even when somebody else, or nobody, was talking, suggesting that it is their status within the hierarchy, rather than their verbal behaviour at that time, that results in them being paid the most attention.

+Regardless of these issues, the present findings suggest that observers can very quickly ascertain who the high-status members of a group are, and are predisposed to orient toward these people.
+This attentional bias may represent an evolved cognitive mechanism that facilitates the detecting and monitoring of high-status individuals (Cheng et al., in preparation; Henrich & Gil-White, 2001).
+Increased attention toward these individuals might allow group members to appropriately monitor the goals and behaviours of their leaders, learn from these individuals, who tend to possess superior skills (i.e., if they demonstrate prestige), and monitor potential threats or attacks from these more powerful conspecifics (i.e., those who demonstrate dominance).
+Converging lines of research show that young children (3-4 year olds) automatically track the gaze of other people, and preferentially imitate the preferences of those most gazed at by others, even when they are alone (Chudek, Heller, Birch, & Henrich, submitted for publication).
 These data also lend strong support to the idea that others could use gaze following as an indicator of social status within a group: the person who receives the most glances from other group members, or who is gazed at the longest may be perceived as the high status individual (Chance, 1967; Emery, 2000).